phoenix-oosd/EVTC-Log-Parser/README.md

 ### Options ###

-All DPS numbers are derived from damage to *ONLY* the boss.
-Phases are sections of the fight when the boss is vulnerable to damage, and only work for encounters which consist of static invulnerability sections fights (not Keep Construct).
+All DPS numbers are derived from the players (and pets) to *ONLY* the boss.
+Phases are sections of the fight when the boss is vulnerable to damage.
+This only works for encounters which consist of predictable invulnerability sections, so not Keep Construct.

 The program has the following options: